Aaron-A-zz/Project-RainMan/README.md

 Download the app from the iTunes store for free [here](https://itunes.apple.com/us/app/project-rainman/id931263401)

+#NOTE: The code is open source NOT THE DESIGN OR IMAGES!

 Open Source Weather App created with Swift and powered by Forecast.io<br>
 https://developer.forecast.io
 ![](http://s10.postimg.org/yxy033a6h/Project_Ran_Main_Background.png)